Bronze14/Photosite/README.md

 ## Acknowledgments

-- This project was built using Vite (https://vitejs.dev/) and React (https://reactjs.org/).
+- This project was built using Vite (https://vitejs.dev/), React (https://reactjs.org/), and React Router (https://reactrouter.com/).
 - The design and functionality of Photo Snap were inspired by popular photo sharing websites.